ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/external-systems/parsing-json.md

 var
   url: string = 'https://dummyjson.com/users?limit=3'; // endpoint to get JSON mock data
-  rawJson: string;       // a var to store raw JSON data
+  rawJson: string;       // a var to store the raw JSON data
-  arrayJson: TJSONArray; // a var for processing an array of JSON objects
+  arrayJson: TJSONArray; // a var for storing an array of JSON objects
   enumJson: TJSONEnum;   // an enum type for looping JSON arrays
   objJson: TJSONObject;  // a var for manipulating a JSON object